aaronkollasch/photomanager/README.md

 The database JSON file can optionally be compressed as a zstd or gzip file.
 Zstd is available in most package managers, e.g. `brew install zstd`.
-Database filenames ending in `.gz` will be read as gzip archives and names ending in `.zst` will be read as zstd archives.
+Filenames ending in `.gz` will be read as gzip archives and names ending in `.zst` will be read as zstd archives.

 ## Usage